apajo/symfony-multi-tenancy-bundle/src/Service/Resolver/README.md

 # Resolvers

-Resolvers are responsible for resolving the tenant based on the system sate (request etc).
+Resolvers are responsible for resolving current tenant.

 The TenantManager iterates over all resolvers until a resolver returns a non-null value.